-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2020 -2021, 2021 to 2022 academic years.

-Note: Due to COVID-19, performance measures have not been published for 2020 to 2021, and 2020 to 2021 results will not be used to hold schools to account.
+2021/2 Due to COVID-19, performance measures were not published for 2020 to 2021, results

 Our internal assessments during 2020/21 suggested that the performance of disadvantaged pupils was lower as a result of the impact of Covid19 and the resulting partial school closures.
 Therefore, the outcomes we aimed to achieve in our previous strategy by the end of 2020/21 were not fully realised.